 - Develop an informal agenda for each meeting.
 Focus on each member of Congress' committee assignments, political orientation and priorities, election issues, etc. If sharing your meeting time with other College members, coordinate your efforts ahead of the meeting.
-You may want to divide up the priority issues to maximize your combined expertise. - Become acquainted with the College's priority issues by reviewing the backgrounders, as posted on the Leadership Day website. - Generally, you can expect 10-15 minutes of your Member's time.
+You may want to divide up the priority issues to maximize your combined expertise. - Become acquainted with the College's priority issues by reviewing the backgrounder and leave-behind documents, once posted on the Leadership Day website. - Generally, you can expect 10-15 minutes of your Member's time.
 Since his or her time is limited, be sure to be accurate, brief and try to tell your Member something new (e.g., a story on how it affects constituents back home).